 - 1. course syllabi

 - 2. quantitative examinations

 - 3. qualitative examinations

 - 4. examples of evaluated student work representing different levels of performance

 - 5. instructional materials

 - 6. peer evaluation

 - 7. student comments

 - 8. integration of diverse perspectives in the classroom

+- 9. integration of recent and relevant academic materials in the course

-- 9. mid-semester course evaluations
+- 10. mid-semester course adjustments based on evaluations

-- 10. improvements in course content from one year to the next
+- 11. improvements in course content from one year to the next

-- 11. innovative teaching methods
+- 12. innovative teaching methods

+- 13. videotaped presentation

+- 14. incorporating high-impact practices

 - b.
 Provide evidence of student knowledge and/or achievement

-- 1. student work such as papers, projects, productions, videotapes of performance - 2. student performance on examinations that have been submitted to meet criteria "a" above - 3. alumni achievements - 4. student comments - 5. measures of student gain - 6. assessment of student preparedness by peers - c.
-Provide evidence of competency in the understanding and presentation of material d.
+- 1. student work, such as papers, projects, productions, videotapes of performance - 2. student performance on examinations that have been submitted to meet criteria "a" above - 3. alumni achievements - 4. student comments - 5. measures of student gain - 6. assessment of student preparedness by faculty peers - c.
 Document a broad-based involvement with the educational objectives of the communication department